chr-1x/FSM-Visualizer/README.md

 specific source files, you can simply drag them into Visual Studio from explorer and place your breakpoints.

+I have no intention of making a Visual Studio vcxproj available for building at this time.

 ### Linux

 A makefile is provided which should work out of the box on most machines.
 Use